Introduction

 In simple terms:

-- On the other hand, React Native CLI runs like an equal with native modules, which is the most appropriate path for complicated apps (unlike Expo that abstracts native configurations).
+On the other hand, React Native CLI runs like an equal with native modules, which is the most appropriate path for complicated apps (unlike Expo, which abstracts native configurations).

 Why Use React Native CLI?

-There are some considerable reasons for developers to opt usage of react-native-cli:
+There are some good reasons for developers to opt usage of react-native-cli:

 - Full access to native code (Java/Kotlin for Android, Swift/Objective-C for iOS)